 Staged homes are proven to sell faster and for more money.
 According to the International Association of Home Staging Professionals, 95% of staged homes sell in 11 days or less and for 17% more money.
 We know that the way you live in your home and the way you market and sell your home are two different things and we’re here to help strategically stage your home for success.

-We provide a team of professional home stagers to make your home the best on the block, but when it comes to staging, the seller has to do their part.
-That’s why we’ve outlined our stagers biggest pet peeves, so you know exactly what NOT to do to ensure your home sells quickly + for top dollar.
+We provide a team of professional home stagers to make your home the best on the block.
+Following our complimentary staging consultation our clients receive a customized staging report to guide them in preparing their home to appeal to the modern buyer.
+Our professional home stagers are not only experts in their field, but they also have the experience to back it up – staging hundreds of homes each year!
+That’s why we’ve outlined our stager’s biggest pet peeves, so you know exactly what NOT to do to ensure your home sells quickly + for top dollar.

 Staging Pet Peeves:

 Mess- Your home should be sparkling clean for showings and pictures.
 You can’t stage a messy home effectively, so make sure to clean your entire house from top to bottom beforehand.

 Clutter- Put away items you use all the time – like cleaning products, tools, and personal items.
 No one wants to see things like a toothbrush or an electric razor plugged into the wall.
 Also, put away items you never use – like decorative towels and fake plants.
 Instead put out some nice trays and top them with jars filled with things you get use out of.
 In the kitchen, we suggest displaying 5 bottles of Pellegrino/ Acqua Panno on the counter.

 Heavy Drapery- Let some light into your space and make it shine!
 This means you should remove heavy drapery from windows, and turn on all lights and lamps for photos or showings.
 It will make the whole place appear lighter and brighter.
 Also, remove screens when www.
 Otherwise your exterior pictures and overall curb appeal may be dulled.